Follow TV Tropes

 • Also present is the 'I have no brother' variant, between Jimmy and Chuck – or as Jimmy now likes to call him, 'who?'.

-• Instantly Proven Wrong: Oh Howard, you should have known better than to ask your assistant to find a venue for Chuck's retirement party, upon being handed a message from Chuck sent with the instructions to read it immediately.
+• Instantly Proven Wrong: Howard should have known better than to ask his secretary to find a venue for Chuck's retirement party, upon being handed a message from Chuck sent with the instructions to read it immediately.
 His face drops five seconds later while reading it, and we then smash cut to him confronting Chuck over his threat to sue.

 • Jerkass Has a Point: